Strategic Housing and Economic Land Availability Assessment

 I want to submit a site, what do I have to do?

-Please complete the Potential Development Sites Proposal Form (links are provided below) with as much information as possible.
+Please complete the 'Potential Development Sites Proposal Form' (links below) with as much information as possible.
 A map showing the boundaries of the site will need to be attached in addition to the form.
 Then send it to our team at firstname.lastname@example.org.

 How does a SHELAA assist Local Authorities such as Melton Borough Council?

-A SHELAA helps Councils to:
+A SHELAA helps councils to:

-identify deliverable sites for the first five years of a plan.
+Identify deliverable sites for the first five years of a plan.

-identify developable sites for 6-10 years, or more to help ensure that the five year supply is topped up.
+Identify developable sites for 6-10 years or more to help ensure that the five year supply is topped up.

-identify broader locations for future growth or larger development opportunities that may require new settlements or urban extensions.
+Identify broader locations for future growth or larger development opportunities that may require new settlements or urban extensions.

 Does a site need planning permission already?